larapack/doctrine-support/README.md

 composer require larapack/doctrine-support
 ```

-Then add the following service provider:
+Then add the following service provider (Laravel 5.4 and below only):

 ```
 Larapack\DoctrineSupport\DoctrineSupportServiceProvider::class